Jock Campbell, Baron Campbell of Eskan: Arriving in British Guiana

 Jock Campbell went to British Guiana for the first time to take charge of the family estates along the Corentyne, and arrived in 1934.
-He was dismayed by what he saw there. "'I was profoundly shocked by what I found", he said, "the dereliction of the sugar estates and factories, the awful housing of labourers, the racial problems, the arrogance of the Plantocracy".
+He was dismayed by what he saw there.
+"I was profoundly shocked by what I found," he said, "the dereliction of the sugar estates and factories, the awful housing of labourers, the racial problems, the arrogance of the Plantocracy."

-During this period, Campbell had frequent visits with J.C.
-Gibson, the plantation manager known as Campbell’s predecessor for his progressive governance of estates.
-Gibson’s unprecedented approach to labour organisation, estate discipline, and administrative efficiency left a lasting impression on Campbell.
+During this period, Campbell had frequent visits with his predecessor J.C.
+Gibson, the manager known for his progressive governance of estates.
+Gibson's unprecedented approach to labour organisation, estate discipline, and administrative efficiency left a lasting impression on Campbell.
 While Campbell later introduced his own reforms, including modernised management practices and localised sugar processing, much of his policies bore semblance to those used by Gibson.

 In 1939, the family firm (Curtis Campbell) merged with Booker Brothers and McConnell and vt 1945, Campbell became leader of the group.
 According to the Oxford Dictionary of National Biography, "In British Guiana, Booker controlled 80 per cent of the sugar industry and was involved in a range of activities, including the production of rum, shopkeeping, and drug manufacturing.
 The country was often referred to as Booker's Guiana."
 Campbell set himself the task of modernising the business (especially in Guiana), with improved management, localised sugar processing and civilised treatment of workers, practises he studied under Gibson.